 Don’t be afraid to follow up with the people you’ve asked to give who haven’t donated yet.
 We all get busy and need reminding sometimes.

-Know that 100% of the funds that you raise through Facebook come directly to NARF, but we may not receive the donor’s contact information and may not be able to thank your friends and family as much as they deserve, please let them know that we are grateful for all of the modern day warriors who are standing firm for justice!
+Know that 100% of the funds that you raise through Facebook come directly to NARF, but we may not receive the donor’s contact information and may not be able to thank your friends and family as much as they deserve, please let them know that we are grateful for all of the modern day warriors who are standing strong for justice!
 A very simple thank you message goes a long way.

-Speaking of which, THANK YOU, for being a NARF supporter and a partner in our fight for justice!
+Speaking of which, thank YOU, for being a NARF supporter and a partner in our fight for justice!